Napoletana Pizza Dough

 2. Remove dough and place on slightly oiled work surface and knead by hand 1 minute.
 Dough should feel tacky but not sticky and should be supple.
 Add water or flour for any final adjustments if needed.
 Cover dough and let rest 30 minutes

-Go to YouTube and search for "How to stretch a pizza Neapolitan style" by Vito Iacopelli, to get a simple way to stretch the dough without throwing or using a rolling pin.
+Here is a video by Vito Iacopelli for "How to stretch a pizza Neapolitan style" to get a simple way to stretch the dough without throwing or using a rolling pin.

 Send me an email: email@example.com if you have any questions